fitbenchmarking/fitbenchmarking/docs/source/users/problem_definition_files/mantid.rst

 parameter_means
   This is defined as a string of parameter names and their mean values.
-  These are used as the mean values of the Gaussian distribution from with the starting values are sampled.
+  These are used as the mean values of the Gaussian distribution from which the starting values are sampled.

   For example, a valid syntax is::